Congress Centrum

 6.00 pm – 11.00 pm

-Content: Look forward to a relaxed atmosphere with a first-class buffet, atmospheric live music and numerous networking opportunities.
+Content: Look forward to a relaxed atmosphere with a first-class buffet, atmospheric music and numerous networking opportunities.
 This is where decision-makers in the project logistics industry meet to make valuable contacts, exchange ideas and shape the logistics of tomorrow in a relaxed environment.
 An evening that opens doors, creates new opportunities and strengthens the community.
 Be there and help shape the future of the industry!

 (The evening event is included in your registration.)